varfish-org/varfish-server-worker/README.md

 - `SVTYPE` -- type of the variant, one of `<DEL>`, `<DUP>`, `<INS>`, `<INV>`, `BND`
 - `SVLEN` -- absolute length of the SV for linear variants, `.` for non-linear variants
 - `SVCLAIM` -- specificaton of `D` (change in abundance), `J` (novel junction), or `DJ` (both change in abundance and novel junction)
+- `callers` -- (non-standard field), list of callers that called the variant
 - `chr2` -- (non-standard field), second chromosome for BND variants
 - `annsv` -- (non-standard field), annotation of the variant effect on each affected gene